 Believe me, I know how irritating this is.
 Let me know if anything is unclear.

 One cheap solution is to get a Wal-Mart $40 DVD player that is advertised as able to play DivX.
 Now, this is (unspokenly) marketed to people who pirate movies of the Internet (as the DivX is often a format that will play them on a normal TV, rather than a computer).
-Now, assuming that you are not a pirate, the upside to this is that these DivX systems will also almost always play any file format you can throw at them, and, at $40 and a liberal return policy, you really can't lose trying it.

 I also have math cds and I play them through my puter.
 I don't know if dvds would play in a puter.
 The only other solution I can think of is to visit electronic repair shops and see if they have for sale, visit flea markets or look in newspapers and magazines that have used items for sale.